On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Background

-{\bf Interactive Workloads.} Interactive workloads include small server requests, such as web and inference requests, that require a low latency response.
+Interactive workloads include small server requests, such as web and inference requests, that require a low-latency response.
 While such requests cannot be delayed and have no temporal flexibility, they can often be flexibly routed to different datacenters for servicing.
 For example, prior work has proposed policies for migrating (or routing) web requests to datacenters in global Content Distribution Networks (CDNs) based on datacenter load, electricity prices~\cite{cdn2}, and energy~\cite{cdn3,cdn1}.
-Of course, routing requests based on carbon intensity is also possible.
-The primary constraint for spatially migrating requests is the additional latency incurred when routing them further from their source.
-As above, regulatory policies may also prevent spatially migrating interactive workloads.
+Nevertheless, the ability to redirect requests may be restricted, and in certain cases, it may not be feasible for interactive workloads.
+This is particularly true considering regulatory~\cite{gdpr} and latency~\cite{igsc2023casper} constraints, as well as the extensive preparations needed to facilitate accurate traffic re-routing, including state replication across multiple datacenters~\cite{yang2023skypilot}.